annagraff/densify/README.md

 ## Contributing

-For suggestions how `densify` could be improved or to report bugs, open an issue on GitHub.
+To report bugs, seek support or suggest improvements (e.g. additional functionalities or changes to functionality or API arguments), please open an issue on GitHub.
+Similarly, to make direct package contributions, please open an issue on GitHub for discussion before submitting a merge request.

+### Code of Conduct

+Please note that `densify` is released with a Contributor Code of Conduct.
+By contributing to this project, you agree to abide by its terms.